Mvkarthikeya07/A-Data-Driven-Framework-for-Student-Retention-and-Academic-Risk-Analytics/README.md

 Promotes ethical use of data

-🎯 Relevance to Higher Education & DAAD
+🎯 Relevance to Higher Education

 This project aligns strongly with research areas valued by German public universities and DAAD, including: